sidneykung/twitter_hate_speech_detection/README.md

 As expected, the final model has a True Negative Rate of 95% and a True Positive Rate of only 44%.

-- This is consistent with the final model's evaluation metrics, where it got a Recall of .437, aka TNR
+- This is consistent with the final model's evaluation metrics, where it got a Recall of .437, aka TPR
 - In this business context, we would ideally want as many True Negatives as possible, because that would be identifying Hate Speech correctly
 - Therefore, this is where the final model fails